-Go Cell Phone Repair now offers permanent factory IMEI unlocks for select phones from AT&T or T-Mobile.
+Go Cell Phone Repair now offers permanent factory IMEI unlocks for select phones from AT&T, T-Mobile, and Sprint.
 Just use the drop down menu below to select your phones manufacturer, enter the device IMEI, and your email address.
 When your unlock request is completed you will receive an email letting you know that your phone can now be unlocked.

 In the case of an iPhone simply insert a foreign SIM card -one that is not from your carrier- and then connect your phone to iTunes.
 You may need to turn the phone off and back on while connected in order to complete the process.